simgrid/simgrid/docs/source/Installing_SimGrid.rst

   code, but it may fool the debuggers.

 enable_model-checking (on/OFF)
   Activates the formal verification mode.
-This will **hinder simulation speed** even when the model checker is not activated at run time.
+This may slightly hinder simulation speed even when the model checker is not activated at run time.
+You need to have the :ref:`required build-dependencies <install_src_deps>` to activate this option.

 enable_ns3 (on/OFF)
   Activates the ns-3 bindings.
 See section :ref:`models_ns3`.